Bree Sharp: Career

 Following the Robots in Love EP, she released the single "Simple Joys (4 Roy & Pris)," which featured vocals from Simon Le Bon, the longtime frontman for Duran Duran.
 The two became friends when she opened for them at a radio show in St Louis, MO in 2003.
 The song is an homage to the ill-fated androids from the movie Blade Runner.
 In 2012 Beautiful Small Machines released their version and music video for the song Paper Planes, a twangy cover of the M.I.A. song.
 Their next album entitled The DJ Stayed Home was released in 2014.

 Sharp made her film debut in the role of Erica in the independent movie Bert and Arnie's Guide to Friendship, directed by Jeff Kaplan, which also starred Anna Chlumsky, Cristin Milioti and Adrian Martinez.

 From 2012- 2014 Sharp was a member of the Upright Citizen’s Brigade sketch comedy house teams “Dinner” and “Ripley” and performed weekly the Upright Citizens Brigade Theatre in New York City.
 In 2014, she guest starred on an episode of Louie.
 The episode also starred Jerry Seinfeld, Victor Garber and Yvonne Strahovski.

 In 2018, along with partners Don DiLego, Jesse Malin and Tom Baker, Sharp helped to open the east village bar and music venue, Coney Island Baby on Avenue A (formerly Hi-Fi).
 Sharp, DiLego and Malin all began their music careers in the east village and were looking to provide a space for live music in their old stomping grounds where music venues had dwindled.
-A year later the bar changed names to Lola before closing due to Covid in May of 2020.
+A year later the bar changed names to Lola before closing due to Covid in May 2020.
 During its 2 year run, the 200 person capacity club held intimate shows with rock legends Jack White (White Stripes), Billie Joe Armstrong (Green Day), Run (Run DMC), H.R.
 (Bad Brains) and hundreds of local and touring acts.
 Sharp held her own concert there in the fall of 2019 to celebrate the 20th anniversary of her debut album, “A Cheap and Evil Girl”.

 From 2012 to present, Sharp has had a successful commercial voice over career, lending her voice to such brands as Revlon, Geico, Holiday Inn, Walmart, TJMaxx, Coffee Mate, Fisher Price, and has been the brand voice for E*trade since 2020, including two Super Bowl commercials in 2021 and 2022.
 She has upcoming scripted drama podcasts for Audible, Wondery and Apple Music set to be released in the fall of 2022.

 Her single, "Simple Joys (4 Roy & Pris)" feat.
 Simon Le Bon was re-released on Spotify on October 11, 2022, in honor of Duran Duran’s upcoming induction into the Rock and Roll Hall of Fame.